terri-yaki/QuizApp/pages/api/README.md

 **409** - Cannot Overwrite.
 Quiz questions cannot be overwritten.

 ### Listing Quiz Submissions
 Gets the submissions for a user.
 Note that a user can only view their own submission history.
+Returns false if no submissions could be found.

 Path: `/user/listsubmissions?uuid=[uuid]&token=[token]`